tapyu/c-and-cpp-lessons/README.md

 #### **What is memory allocation?**

 Memory allocation involves reserving a specific number of bytes in the computer's memory (RAM - Random Access Memory) for a specific purpose.
-This reserved space can be used to store data structures, variables, arrays, objects, and other program-related information..
+This reserved space can be used to store data structures, variables, arrays, objects, and other program-related information.
 It is a fundamental concept in computer programming and is crucial for managing data and resources efficiently.

 #### **Static vs. dynamic memory allocation**

-Memory can be allocated either at compile-time (static memory allocation) or at runtime (dynamic memory allocation).
-Dynamic memory allocation, often used in languages like C and C++, allows memory to be allocated and deallocated during program execution, providing flexibility in managing memory resources.
-When memory is allocated dynamically, a pointer is used to keep track of the allocated memory's location.
+Static memory allocation refers to the allocation of memory for variables at compile-time or during program startup.
+In statically allocated memory, the size and lifetime of the memory are fixed and determined at compile-time.
+This means that the memory for these variables is reserved in advance and remains constant throughout the program's execution (see `./static-dynamic-memory/static_memory_allocation.c and .cpp`).

+Static memory allocation is useful when you know in advance the size and lifetime of the variables you need, and they don't need to change dynamically during program execution.
+It's suitable for situations where you have a fixed number of elements, constants, or global variables.

+Dynamic memory allocation, as opposed to static memory allocation, involves allocating and deallocating memory during the program's runtime.
+This allows you to work with data structures of varying sizes and lifetimes, making dynamic memory allocation a powerful feature.

+Dynamic memory allocation comes with the responsibility of explicitly releasing memory to prevent memory leaks.
+In `C`, you use `free()` for deallocation, and in `C++`, you use `delete` for single objects and `delete[]` for arrays.
+Memory management is a critical aspect when working with dynamic memory.

+When you allocate memory dynamically using `malloc()` in `C` or `new` in `C++`, you receive a `void*` pointer to the dynamically allocated memory block.
+This pointer is often referred to as a "generic" pointer because it doesn't have a specific type associated with it.
+The `void*` type allows flexibility because you can use it to allocate memory for objects of any type.
+In `C`, you need to explicitly cast it to the desired type when assigning it to a pointer variable.
+This pointer is then used to access and modify the data in the allocated memory.

 #### **What are deallocation and memory leak?**